benwiz/graphics/README.md

 ## To Do

-- scales
-  - Spirals
-  - Other noise based graphics or designs... not necessarily constrained to ellipses and circles
-  - Maybe I can actually make rainbow fish by doing more advanced constraints
-    - Maybe I could even take an edge drawing, use canny edge detection, and use the resulting edges as border constraints... or just a svg.
-Maybe its easiest to create a svg using Gimp.

 - blinking-eyeballs
   - Create a pause before the next blink
   - Create a gif with a full screen of eyeballs (about 4000)